lightning/blips/blip-tap.md

   - MUST abandon the attempt if they deem that `accepted_rate_tick` is unreasonable

-  - SHOULD no longer attempt to utilize the cleared quote after `expiry_seconds` has elapsed
+  - SHOULD no longer attempt to utilize the cleared quote after unix timestamp `expiry`

 #### Rejecting Quotes  (`tap_rfq_reject`)